The 2017 Maruti Suzuki Ciaz gets a new Nexa Blue shade replacing the Metallic Beige colour.

 ZXi and ZDi – 15-inch/16-inch multi-spoke alloy wheels, keyless entry with start/stop button, a mix of fabric and leather upholstery, Smartplay infotainment system, full leather upholstery, leather-wrapped steering wheel, front fog lamp, optional IRVM with camera display and reverse parking camera.

-Talking about styling, the sedan gets an aggressive front fascia that accommodates a chromed trapezoidal grille, sweptback headlamps and round-shaped fog lamps.
+Similar to the old model, the 2017 Ciaz carries aggressive front fascia that accommodates a chromed trapezoidal grille, sweptback headlamps and round-shaped fog lamps.
 The side profile is simple and gives it an elegant profile.
-It features mildly flared wheel arches, chrome treatment for door handles, ORVMs with integrated blinkers and a strong beltline.
-The rear profile of the car resembles the City sedan, featuring wrap around tail-lamps, large bumper that has integrated reflectors and a lip spoiler.
+The car sports mildly flared wheel arches, chrome treatment for door handles, ORVMs with integrated blinkers and a strong beltline.
+The rear profile is accentuated with wrap around tail-lamps, large bumper that has integrated reflectors and a lip spoiler.
 There is lot of chrome all around the body to give it a premium look.

-The new Ciaz measures 4,490mm in length, 1,730mm in width and 1,485mm in height, and has a wheelbase of 2,650mm.
+Proportionally, the new Ciaz remains unchanged.
+Sitting on a 2,650mm of wheelbase, it measures 4,490mm in length, 1,730mm in width and 1,485mm in height.
 It comes with a ground clearance of 170mm, which is more than enough to tackle Indian road conditions.
-The sedan gets a boot space of 510-litres, which is good to accommodate 4-5 suitcases.
+The sedan gets a boot space of 510-litres, which is good enough to accommodate 4-5 suitcases.

-The 2017 Ciaz comes with a simple yet functional cabin.
+The 2017 Ciaz has a simple yet functional cabin layout.
 Most of the design elements and features are shared from other Maruti models including the Swift twins and Ertiga.
-The vehicle gets a touchscreen Smartplay infotainment system with voice command, navigation system, Apple CarPlay and Android Auto.
-Other features include keyless entry, leather upholstery, and steering mounted audio and calling controls, dual airbags, ABS with EBD, reverse parking sensors and reversing camera.
+For high-end connectivity, the sedan gets a touchscreen Smartplay infotainment system with voice command, navigation system, Apple CarPlay and Android Auto.
+Other key features include keyless entry, leather upholstery, and steering mounted audio and calling controls, dual airbags, ABS with EBD, reverse parking sensors and reversing camera.

 2017 Maruti Suzuki Ciaz receives a new Nexa Blue shade, while dropping the Metallic Beige shade.
 Though, the overall design, dimensions and engine setup of the saloon remain unchanged.